MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-azure-hosted-auth.md

 ## Managed Identity Credential

 The Managed Identity authenticates the managed identity (system or user assigned) of an Azure resource.
 So, if the application is running inside an Azure resource that supports Managed Identity through `IDENTITY/MSI` and/or `IMDS` endpoints, then this credential will get your application authenticated and offers a great secretless authentication experience.

-More conceptual details can be found here for [Managed identity authentication](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).
+More conceptual details can be found here for [Managed identity authentication](/azure/active-directory/managed-identities-azure-resources/overview).

-### Configure `ManagedIdentityCredential`

-#### Cloud shell

-A system assigned managed identity is enabled by default in [Azure Cloud Shell](https://shell.azure.com).

-#### Virtual machines, App Services, Function Apps

-Go to [Azure Portal](https://portal.azure.com) and navigate to your resource.
-You should see an "Identity" tab:

-You will be able to configure either system assigned or user assigned identities.
-For user assigned identities, the client ID of the managed identity must be used to create the `ManagedIdentityCredential` or `DefaultAzureCredential`.

-#### Kubernetes Services (AKS)

-Only user assigned identities are currently supported in AKS with the [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) plugin.
-Please follow the instructions in the repo as it may change between versions.

-See more about how to configure your Azure resource for managed identity in [Enable managed identity for Azure resources](https://github.com/Azure/azure-sdk-for-java/wiki/Set-up-Your-Environment-for-Authentication#enable-managed-identity-for-azure-resources)

 ### Authenticating in Azure with managed identity